 What will you use it for?

 The intended use for the pellet gun you purchase should naturally be factored into the decision making.
 Generally speaking, pellet rifles and pistols are usually used for hunting, pest control, or recreational target shooting.
 For hunting or serious pest control a more powerful pellet gun with .22 caliber, like the RWS model 34 or Crosman Nitro Piston would be a safe bet.
 For recreational use overall power is not as important, and PCP or co2 guns could be a more favorable choice for the benefits they provide in speed,recoil, and noise.
 In the end however, the best pellet gun for the money can largely be a personal preference.
-On this site you may also find info on a pretty revolutionary full auto pellet gun, and the most powerful pellet gun available on the market.

 Good luck in your decision making!
 I hope you’ve found the information on this website useful, and feel free to leave comments below.